Kodai-ji Temple in Kyoto

 Top:

 Main Hall (Hojo) - In 1912 Hojo was reconstructed after a fire.
-The stone garden right in-front of the building displays interesting modern art pieces in spring and autumn.
+The whole building was covered in lacquer and gold before, but the decision was made the change it to a more simple design.
+In the past, it was the Chief Abbot’s Quarters and now you can come here for worship in the main hall.
+The stone garden right in front of the building displays interesting modern art pieces in spring and autumn.
 At night there is a beautiful illumination of these art objects.

-Entokuin Temple - It is a small subtemple of Kodai-ji including two Zen gardens.
+Entokuin Temple - It is a small sub-temple of Kodai-ji including two Zen gardens.
+Read more >

-Rai-do (Worship Hall) - This name describes the huge outer section of the Kaisan-do Hall.
+Rai-do (Worship Hall) - The name refers to the large outer section of the Kaisan-do Hall.

-Zen Gardens - Enjoy the different garden styles like a rock garden (hashintei) or tsukiyama style garden (featuring a pond).
+Temple Gardens - Enjoy the different garden styles like a rock garden (hashintei) or the tsukiyama style garden (lush garden featuring a pond).

 Iho-an Tea Ceremony House (The Cottage of Lingering Fragrances) - The tea house is known for its large circular window.
 It was designed by tea master Sen-no-Rikyu (1522 - 1591).

-Otamaya - This small mausoleum is dedicated to Nene (Kita-no-Mandokoro) and her husband Toyotomi Hideyoshi.
+Otamaya Sanctuary - A small mausoleum in which Nene (Kita-no-Mandokoro) and her husband Toyotomi Hideyoshi are enshrined.
+Otamaya contains also the wooden statues of both.
 The interior design is called Kodaji Makie, a unique lacquerwork with sprinkles of gold and silver powder.
+This makes the decoration of the altar, stairs, and interior panels very beautiful and elegant.

 Garyo-ro (Lying dragon corridor) - This wooden corridor connects Kaisan-do Hall and Otamaya.

-Jinbaori of Hideyoshi - Toyotomi Hideyoshi was wearing this coat (Jinbaori) over his armour.
+Jinbaori of Hideyoshi -Toyotomi Hideyoshi was wearing this coat (Jinbaori) over his armor.
 This exhibition piece was made with silver and gold thread.
+It is a designated Important Cultural Property.

 Bamboo Grove - The bamboo grove creates a beautiful atmosphere and is the perfect spot for a rest.